Quantum mechanics is compatible with counterfactual definiteness: Formal Treatment of Contextuality and Counterfactual Definiteness

-\subsection{Counterfactual definiteness}
+\subsection{Counterfactual Definiteness}

 We are ready now to rigorously formulate CFD in terms of the noncontextuality of the F-CF subsystems of a system. \begin{defn} An s.c.c.\ system is said to have the property of \emph{counterfactual definiteness} (CFD) if all its F-CF subsystems are noncontextual. \end{defn} The justification of this definition lies in the intuition formalized by the notion of an i.c.\ coupling.
-If an F-CF subsystem (\ref{eq:F-CF example}) is noncontextual, its i.c.\ coupling is
+If the F-CF subsystems in (\ref{eq:F-CF example}) are noncontextual, then their i.c.\ couplings are, respectively,